alirangwala/Poker-Short-Deck-Equity-Calculator/README.md

 ## Poker terms to know:

- -Hole Cards - The two cards held by a player that only that player can see.
+ *Hole Cards - The two cards held by a player that only that player can see.
- -Board - The community cards that include the flop, turn, and river.
+ *Board - The community cards that include the flop, turn, and river.
- -Flop - First three cards on the board
+ *Flop - First three cards on the board
- -Turn - Fourth card on the board
+ *Turn - Fourth card on the board
- -River - Fifth and final card on the board.
+ *River - Fifth and final card on the board.
 After the river everyone's equity has been realized.
- -Equity - Odds of winning the pot at any given moment in time.
+ *Equity - Odds of winning the pot at any given moment in time.

 ## How do I use this app?